LarianeMohceneMouad/Tweeter-API-Data-Analysis/README.md

 # Tweeter-API-Data-Analysis
-Studying tweeter API Dataset, this dataset is related a a tweeter account called ``WeRtaeDogs``
+Studying tweeter API Dataset, this dataset is related to a tweeter account called ``WeRateDogs``

 All steps, details are available in the notebooks/reports